Gamma logoGamma4.5

 Can Gamma transcribe audio or video files like Trint?+

 No, Gamma cannot transcribe media.
-It is a generative AI tool that creates new presentations, documents, or webpages from text prompts.
-For transcription, you need a specialized tool like Trint.
+It is purely a generative AI tool for creating new visual content like slides and documents.
+For transcription, you must use Trint or a similar dedicated speech-to-text service.